-TaxWatch's report likened Rockstar's actions to a drive-by on British taxpayers , as the tax relief is meant to help producers of "culturally British" games and not international markets.
+TaxWatch's report likened Rockstar's actions to a , as the tax relief is meant to help producers of "culturally British" games and not international markets.
 According to the report, Rockstar claimed £42m in subsidy in the past three years, while awarding its executives with a bonus pool worth "billions of dollars".

 Now, however, Rockstar responded by saying that the tax relief program has been a success in supporting the growth of many creative industries in the UK.